AdobeDocs/experience-manager-learn.en/help/assets/deployment/multitenancy-concurrent-article-understand.md

 Project A depends on version 1.0 of the library, foo; foo version 1.0 is embedded in their deployment to the server.
 Project B depends on version 1.1 of the library, foo; foo version 1.1 is embedded in their deployment.

-Furthermore, let’s assume that an API has changed in this library between versions 1.0 and 1.1.
+Furthermore, let's assume that an API has changed in this library between versions 1.0 and 1.1.
 At this point, one of these two projects will no longer work properly.

 To address this concern, we recommend making all Maven projects children of one parent reactor project.
 This reactor project serves two purposes: it allows for the building and deployment of all projects together if so desired, and it contains the dependency declarations for all the child projects.
 The parent project defines the dependencies and their versions while the child projects only declare the dependencies that they require, inheriting the version from the parent project.